 The Health Care Spending Account allows you to deposit up to $2,600 annually per employee into a tax-free account to be used for eligible healthcare expenses.

 The Health Care Spending Account may be used to pay for any expenses connected with health/dental care for you, your spouse, or any eligible dependent as defined by the IRS.
 This program is not available for the reimbursement of expenses for a domestic partner who is not a qualified tax dependent.
-Expenses for children who graduate may continue to be submitted through December 31, if those children will be claimed as a tax dependent.
+Expenses for children may continue to be submitted through December 31 of the year in which they turn 26.

 Advantages of participation